dryad-naiad-software/sethlans-docs/docs/installation.md

  - Start Sethlans via the Sethlans shortcut.

 ## Linux Initial Setup
-Depending on whether you will install Sethlans as a **SERVER** or **NODE** there are certain dependencies that will need to be installed in order for Sethlans to function properly.
+Depending on whether you will install Sethlans as a **SERVER** or **NODE** there are certain dependencies that should be installed in order for Sethlans to function properly.

+### Dependencies
 The following dependencies are recommended for **NODE** and **DUAL** mode(for Blender to work properly):

 - libsdl1.2